pumasecurity/serverless-prey/cheetah/docs/NOTES.md

 curl -s -H "Authorization: Bearer $GOOGLE_ACCESS_TOKEN" "$GOOGLE_BUCKET_ITEM?alt=media" --output ~/Downloads/cheetah.jpg
 ```

+At the time of this writing, the secrets manager appears to still be in Beta.
+See the [API Reference](https://cloud.google.com/secret-manager/docs/reference/rest/v1beta1/projects.secrets) for details on accessing the API.
 List the secrets in the project:

 ```bash
 curl -s -H "Authorization: Bearer $GOOGLE_ACCESS_TOKEN" https://secretmanager.googleapis.com/v1beta1/projects/$GOOGLE_PROJECT/secrets